-Join Donovan Keith for an in-depth discussion in this video Creating and applying materials to objects, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating and applying materials to objects, part of Cinema 4D: Creating Materials.

 After watching this video, you will be able to create and apply simple solid…color materials to your objects.
 Making a new material is fairly simple.…All you have to do is click on the Create New Material in the Materials Manager.…What this will create is a new material in your Materials Manager with the name of Mat/g.…You can rename this material by double clicking.…Let's call this one Blue.
 And you can finish naming it by hitting Return.…Double-click on your text or preview ball to open it up.…This will bring up what's called your Material Editor.…